-The 2014 Ford Fiesta ranks 3 out of 41 Affordable Small Cars.
+The 2015 Ford Fiesta ranks 12 out of 42 Affordable Small Cars.
 This ranking is based on our analysis of published reviews and test drives of the Ford Fiesta, as well as reliability and safety data.

-The 2014 Ford Fiesta is ranked:
+The 2015 Ford Fiesta is ranked:

 - "Therein lies the most beautiful part about the Fiesta ST package: It hits a really sweet spot in the US market.
 If you don't really need the space of the somewhat larger B-segment hatches, you don't have to get it.
-Save your money and have just as much fun in the Fiesta, if not more." -- Autoblog (Fiesta ST)
+Save your money and have just as much fun in the Fiesta, if not more." -- Autoblog (2014)